Xnyi8830/CSE15L/LabReport1.md

 ```
 Absolute path: /home/Users/Zoe/Downloads

 Explaination: The argument is a file in my Downloads that is being passed through ls.
+The argument for a list cannot be a file.

 The outoput is an error.